shephertz/App42-Traffic-Junkie/README.md

 8. For friends Leaderboard:

    Game game = scoreBoardService.getTopNRankersByGroup(currentGameName, group);
    here group is a vector for facebook ids of your friends.
+Now we retive display name for facebook ids from Storage Service that we used earlier.